Bild: Images of topless women

 For 28 years from 1984 to 2012, Bild had topless women featuring on its first page; in total, the paper published more than 5,000 topless pictures.

-In 2014 Sophia Becker and Kristina Lunz launched a campaign, Stop Bild Sexism, to end the use of sexualized images of women in Bild.
+In 2014, Sophia Becker and Kristina Lunz launched a campaign, Stop Bild Sexism, to end the use of sexualized images of women in Bild.
 The campaign was inspired by the No More Page 3 campaign to get The Sun in the United Kingdom to stop publishing images of half-naked women on page 3.
 Lunz argues that Bilds frequent use of images of unclothed women makes its reporting of sexual assault and harassment "sexist and voyeuristic."
 Becker says that Bild contributes to the normalisation of sexism in German society.
 The petition had over 35,000 signatures in January 2015, and Springer, the newspaper's publisher, responded by issuing a statement of values.
 These include the importance of mutual respect and maintaining respectful interactions.
 Bild stopped publishing "topless productions of our own with women" in March 2018, three years after The Sun, while continuing to publish photos of provocatively-posed models dressed in underwear alone.

-TV
+Television channel

-In August 2021, Axel Springer SE launched Bild television channel, a free-to-air 24-hour TV program under Germany's largest tabloid brand, "Bild".
-However, TV ratings fell short of expectations, and the media company discontinued the linear "Bild" TV program at the end of 2023.
+In August 2021, Axel Springer SE launched a Bild television channel, a free-to-air 24-hour TV program.
+However, ratings fell short of expectations, and the media company discontinued the channel at the end of 2023.